 III.
 Definitions

-Department – A unit within a college representing a discipline.
-For example, the Department of English is in the College of Liberal Arts & Sciences.
+Academic Unit – A unit within a college representing a discipline.
+For example, the Department of English is an academic unit in the College of Liberal Arts & Sciences.

-Major – The subject or area of study in which a student concentrates.
+Major – A degree-seeking student’s primary field of study .
 See the Degree Programs section of the Undergraduate Catalog for a listing of available majors.

 Undeclared – A student who has not yet declared a major field of study; sometimes referred to as undecided.